 So, moving over to the trek, Hampta Pass is still one of the popular Himalayan treks that a lot of interested folks would know about.
 If you haven’t done any trek before and are simply googling for “Himalayan Treks”, this trek is probably going to feature in 8 of the 10 links you’d see in the results page.
 I would recommend it as a perfect introductory high altitude trek, taking my personal threshold for high altitude as 4000m.
 Call it fresh spark of interest, but I did spend a few days reading about the other high altitude passes that a non-pro trekker can scale in India and a bunch of new groups that have come up recently to address the increased demand, and plan to do a post on this separately.

 The tricky part of these treks is the timing, the same trek can vary in its difficulty levels depending on the season and how many people have crossed the pass before you.
 The earlier you go in the season, the fewer the crossings would be, the fresher the trails and harder the journey as you might be cutting through the snow slopes at some points.
 We crossed the pass on 22nd June 2017 and probably 50-100 others would have crossed it before us.
+It is always recommended to research this information about any potential treks you will be on, I got my information from EffortlessOutdoors.com, and planned accordingly.
 Thus in terms of the gradient of difficulty that the trek offers, I’d rate it at 7/10..
 10 for the first person who would have crossed the pass in May last week and rating 1 for the person who’d cross it in September last week after a couple of thousand people would have crossed it already.

 I had done a few single day hikes before this and had been to 3000+ m elevation before, so I was not a complete newbie.
 But if you haven’t had any experience with such treks, I’d recommend some of the easier options to get yourself started.
 Nilgiris offer really good hikes through dense forests, I’ve hiked a couple of peaks at Coorg – Thadiandamol and Nishani Motte.
 There are number of similar hike options in Sayadari as well, thus Bangalore and Mumbai have a good community of hikers apart from Delhi.
 Finally from Delhi, you can go for easier treks such as Triund, Prashar Lake, Nag Tibba, Hanuman Chatti, etc. Just close to Manali is Bhrigu lake and that too is a popular trekking route that’s somewhere between the easy ones I mentioned and the Hampta Pass trek.